ArcNLET-Py/ArcNLET-Py/docs/UserManual/vzmod.rst

 -  :raw-html:`<strong>Dispersion coefficient (cm<sup>2</sup>/d):</strong>` Represents the
    dispersion of contaminants in the soil.

--  :raw-html:`<strong>ρ (g/cm<sup>3</sup>):</strong>` Bulk density of the soil.\
+-  :raw-html:`<strong>ρ (g/cm<sup>3</sup>):</strong>` Bulk density of the soil.

 -  **Temperature (°C)**: Soil temperature affecting chemical reactions and microbial activity.

 **Phosphorus Parameters**

 -  **Rprecip:** The precipitation rate.

 -  **Sorption isotherms:**

-   -  **Linear:** Includes parameters for **Linear distribution coefficient**.
-The linear distribution coefficient (𝐾𝑑) represents the ratio of a solute's concentration adsorbed onto the soil to its concentration in the soil solution, assuming a proportional and reversible adsorption process.\
+   a.  **Linear:** Includes parameters for **Linear distribution coefficient**.
+The linear
+       distribution coefficient (𝐾𝑑) represents the ratio of a solute's concentration adsorbed onto the soil to its concentration in the soil solution, assuming a proportional and reversible adsorption process.

-   -  **Langmuir:** Includes parameters for the **Langmuir coefficient**, and the **Maximum sorption capacity (mg P/kg)**.
+   b.  **Langmuir:** Includes parameters for the **Langmuir coefficient**, and the
+       **Maximum sorption capacity (mg P/kg)**.
 The Langmuir coefficient is a parameter that represents the affinity between the adsorbent surface and the solute, describing how strongly the solute binds to the adsorption sites.
 The maximum sorption capacity refers to the total amount of solute that can be adsorbed onto the surface at saturation, indicating the limit beyond which no additional solute can be adsorbed regardless of its concentration in the solution.

 Outputs
 -------